vasturiano/3d-force-graph/README.md

 </p>

 A web component to represent a graph data structure in a 3-dimensional space using a force-directed iterative layout.
-Uses ThreeJS/WebGL for 3D rendering.
+Uses ThreeJS/WebGL for 3D rendering and either [d3-force-3d](https://github.com/vasturiano/d3-force-3d) or [anvaka's](https://github.com/anvaka) [ngraph](https://github.com/anvaka/ngraph.forcelayout3d) as the underlying physics engine.
-A shout-out to [anvaka's](https://github.com/anvaka) [ngraph](https://github.com/anvaka/ngraph) for the additional [layout physics engine](https://github.com/anvaka/ngraph.forcelayout3d).

 See also the [VR version](https://github.com/vasturiano/3d-force-graph-vr).